AgustinPardo/pathwaytools-target-Integration/README.md

 # pathwaytools-target-Integration

-Requirements:
+### Requirements:

 docker

 PathwayTools installer linux-64

-Install:
+### Install:
 ```
 sudo docker build -t pathway:24.0 .
 ```

-Run python server (5008 default pythoncyc socket connection):
+### Run python server (5008 default pythoncyc socket connection):
 ```
 sudo docker run --name pathwaytools --volume $PWD:/localData --volume $PWD/PGDBs:/opt/data/ptools-local/pgdbs -d -p 5008:5008 pathway:24.0
 ```
+This comand links the . directory to localData container directory, and create the PGDB folder where the PGDB reconstructions are stored.
+Also start a python server that listen in port 5008.

-Create the PGDB.
+### Create the PGDB.
 Files to create the PGDB should be on a folder in . directory.
 (For this example test_kp13 folder)
 ```
 sudo docker exec pathwaytools bash opt/pathway-tools/pathway-tools  -no-cel-overview -no-web-cel-overview -patho localData/test_kp13
 ```

-Restart the python service to see the new PGDB
+### Restart the python service to see the new PGDB
 ```
 sudo docker container restart pathwaytools
 ```

-Test the new PGDB reconstruction:
+### Test the new PGDB reconstruction:

 ```python
 import pythoncyc